Reach Scale Hydrology

 River Routing

 For the river network routing, the Routing Application for Parallel computatIon of Discharge (RAPID; David et al., 2011; David, 2019) is used due to its flexibility in dealing with vector river networks in a range of regional‐ to continental‐scale applications.
-Global vector river flowlines in MERIT-Basins version 1.0 (MERIT_Hydro_v07_Basins_v01) are used for RAPID routing (~2.94 million, covering 60°S to 90°N).
+Global vector river flowlines in MERIT-Basins version 1.0 (MERIT_Hydro_v07_Basins_v01) [caution: NOT MERIT_Hydro_v07_Basins_v01_bugfix1] are used for RAPID routing (~2.94 million, covering 60°S to 90°N).

 Validation